TFHInc/ci-newton/README.md

  * Update the User stats with the new User data.
  *
  */
-class UpdateUserStatsListener extends NewtonListener {
+class UpdateUserStatsListener extends TFHInc/Newton/NewtonListener {
     /**
      * Run the listener.
      *